elven-js/elvenjs-website/src/docs/recipes.md

       .addEventListener('click', async () => {
         updateTxHashContainer(false);

+        const contractAddress = new Address(nftMinterSmartContract);

+        const isGuarded = ElvenJS.storage.get('activeGuardian');

+        const gasLimit = isGuardian ?
+14050000 : 14000000;

+        const factory = new SmartContractTransactionsFactory({
+          config: new TransactionsFactoryConfig({ chainID: 'D' }),
+        });

         // Again, we are preparing the data payload using different helpers
         // The function on smart contract is called 'mint'
-        // It also takes one argument which is the amount to mint const contractAddress = new Address(nftMinterSmartContract);
+        // It also takes one argument which is the amount to mint const tx = factory.createTransactionForExecute({
-        const contract = new SmartContract({ address: contractAddress });

-        const isGuarded = ElvenJS.storage.get('activeGuardian');

-        const tx = contract.call({
-          caller: new Address(ElvenJS.storage.get('address')),
+          sender: new Address(ElvenJS.storage.get('address')),
-          value: TokenTransfer.egldFromAmount(0.01),
-          func: new ContractFunction("mint"),
+          contract: new Address(contractAddress),
-          // You need 50000 more when using guardians
-          gasLimit: isGuarded ?  : 14050000 ?
-14000000,
+          function: 'mint',
+          nativeTransferAmount: parseAmount({ amount: '0.01', decimals: 18 }),
+          gasLimit: BigInt(gasLimit),
-          args: [new U32Value(1)],
+          arguments: [new U32Value(1)],
-          chainID: "D"
-        })
+        });

         try {
           // We still use the same ElvenJS function for that,